China fines former NBA star Lin over quarantine comments

 That set off angry questions online about whether firefighters or victims trying to escape were blocked by locked doors or other anti-virus controls.
 Authorities denied that, but the deaths became a focus of public frustration.

-Xi’s government has promised to reduce the cost and disruption of controls but says it will stick with “zero-COVID.”
-Health experts and economists expect it so stay in place at least until mid-2023 and possibly into 2024 while millions of older people are vaccinated in preparation for lifting controls that keep most visitors out of China.
+Xi’s government has promised to reduce the cost and disruption of controls but says it will stick with “zero COVID.”
+Health experts and economists expect it to stay in place at least until mid-2023 and possibly into 2024 while millions of older people are vaccinated in preparation for lifting controls that keep most visitors out of China.

-Urumqi will “further increase efforts to resume production and commerce” by reopening hotels, restaurants, large supermarkets and ski resorts, the official newspaper Guangming Daily reported on its website, citing Sui Rong, a member of the Municipal Committee.
+Urumqi will “increase efforts to resume production and commerce” by reopening hotels, restaurants, large supermarkets and ski resorts, the official newspaper Guangming Daily reported on its website, citing Sui Rong, a member of the Municipal Committee.

 Elsewhere, the northern city of Hohhot in the Inner Mongolia region restarted bus service and allowed restaurants and small businesses to reopen, according to state media.
 Jinzhou in the northeast lifted curbs on movement and allowed businesses to reopen.